Azure/azure-cli/packaged_releases/bundled/README.md

 > ~/installer; editor ~/installer
 ```

-Create a requirements.txt that TODO
+Create a requirements.txt that contains the requirements for both Python 2 and 3.

 Then execute it with the appropriate environment variable values.
 ```